Welcome to Dolphin Class

 On this page you will find weekly updates about what the children are learning in literacy, maths and phonics so you can support at home.
 Our termly curriculum maps provide an outline of what the children will learn across all subjects.
 More detailed information for a particular subject can be found in the curriculum area of the website.

-Our PE days this term will be Tuesday and Wednesday.
-Please make sure all your child’s clothes are clearly named.
+Our PE days this term will be Wednesdays and Thursdays.
+Please make sure all your child’s clothes are clearly named and in school.

 Phonics